stevengazo/stevengazo/readme.md

 # Hi Everyone
 ## This is my personal account in GitHub!
 ### My Name is Steven Gazo
-I'm informatic engineer student from Costa Rica
+I'm informatic engineer student from Costa Rica.
+I like japanese culture (manga & Anime) and other things like F1

 - Student of Hispanoamericana University
 - Assistant & IT Support on Grupo Mecsa